1250 Monroe Street

 About Pleasant Ridge

-Pleasant Ridge Elementary (PRES) houses kindergarten through grade five and enrolls approximately 485 students.
+Pleasant Ridge Elementary (PRES) houses pre-school through second grade and enrolls approximately 485 students.
 It is located in the heart of beautiful Charlestown, Indiana.
 In addition to a first class education, students at PRES benefit from a wireless environment and the use of more than 150 laptop computers.
 Staff at Pleasant Ridge makes sure that national technology standards are a part of every student’s day.

 PRES has many business partnerships such as New Washington State Bank and the Kiwanis Club of Charlestown as well as support from Charlestown Excellence in Education Foundation (CEEF).
 These partnerships provide the focus for the community of working together to create a culture where ALL students go on to post secondary education.